2022 Arizona gubernatorial election

-The 2022 Arizona gubernatorial election occurred on November 8, 2022, to elect the next governor of Arizona concurrently with other federal and state elections.
-Incumbent Republican governor Doug Ducey was term-limited and ineligible to run for a third consecutive term.
-Democratic Arizona Secretary of State Katie Hobbs won the election against Republican former television anchor Kari Lake.
+The 2022 Arizona gubernatorial election occurred on November 8, 2022, to elect the next governor of Arizona, concurrently with other federal and state elections.
+Incumbent Republican Governor Doug Ducey was term-limited and ineligible to run for a third consecutive term.
+Democratic Arizona Secretary of State Katie Hobbs narrowly defeated Republican former television journalist Kari Lake.

 Primaries were held on August 2 for both parties, with Lake winning the Republican nomination and Hobbs winning the Democratic nomination, making this the first gubernatorial election in Arizona history in which both major party candidates for governor were women.
 Hobbs became the fifth female governor of Arizona, with Arizona setting a record for the most female governors in American history.
 With the concurrent passage of Proposition 131, this was the last gubernatorial election in Arizona without a lieutenant governor on the ticket.

 Going into the election, most polling had Lake leading and analysts generally considered the race to either be a tossup or leaning towards the Republican.
-Nonetheless, Hobbs ultimately defeated Lake with 50.32% of the vote, becoming the first Democrat elected governor of Arizona since Janet Napolitano in 2006.
-Lake refused to concede and filed a post-election lawsuit in an attempt to overturn the results, with all her claims either being dismissed or ruled against for lack of evidence.
+Nonetheless, Hobbs won with 50.32% of the vote, becoming the first Democrat elected governor of Arizona since Janet Napolitano in 2006.
+This was the first gubernatorial election in the state since 2002 in which the margin of victory was less than 10 percent.
+Lake refused to concede and filed a post-election lawsuit in an attempt to overturn the results.
+Most of her lawsuit was rejected by all three levels of Arizona's state courts, with the remaining part dismissed at trial in May 2023.
+The race was riddled with voting machine issues, but did not prove to show any evidence of election fraud.

-This race was one of six Republican-held governorships up for election in 2022 taking place in a state that was carried by Democrat Joe Biden in the 2020 presidential election.
-With a margin of 0.67%, it was the closest election of the 2022 gubernatorial election cycle.
+This race was one of six Republican-held governorships up for election in 2022 in a state Joe Biden won in the 2020 presidential election.
+With a margin of 0.67%, it was the closest election in the state since the 1990–91 gubernatorial election and of the 2022 gubernatorial election cycle.
+According to Ron Brownstein of CNN in 2023, Hobbs won independent voters by 7 percentage points, which contributed to Lake's defeat.